 Eco Friendly Bubble Mailers

 Bubble mailers are complicated to manufacture and the journey to 32.6% recycled content has been a challenging battle, with many "no way, it can't be dones" in our midst.
 With this journey, we've learned a ton about padded poly mailers, and we believe we can achieve higher levels of recycled content going forward.
-We will keep investing in R&D to up this number and will post updates on our progress here: www.ecobubblemailers.com.
+We will continue to invest in R&D to increase the recycled content and we will post updates on our progress here: www.ecobubblemailers.com.

 If you've come this far and have decided you'd prefer to ship your goods with a 100% recycled paper-based padded mailer, we've got you covered!